jedisct1/libsodium-doc/usage/README.md

-Projects using CMake can include the [Findsodium.cmake](https://github.com/facebookincubator/fizz/blob/master/build/fbcode_builder/CMake/FindSodium.cmake) file from the Facebook Fizz project in order to detect and link the library.
+Projects using CMake can include the [Findsodium.cmake](https://github.com/facebookincubator/fizz/blob/master/build/fbcode_builder/CMake/FindSodium.cmake) file from the Facebook Fizz project to detect and link the library.

 `sodium_init()` initializes the library and should be called before any other function provided by Sodium.
 It is safe to call this function more